phalcon/documentation/docs/db-models-cache.md

     echo $customer->cst_name, PHP_EOL;
 }
 ```
 A customer can have more than one invoice.
 Therefore, in this example, the same customer record could be unnecessarily queried several times.
 To avoid this, we can set the relationship as `reusable`.
-This will instruct Phalcon to cache the related record in memory the first time it is accessed, and subsequent calls to the same record will return the data from the memory cached entity.
+This will instruct Phalcon to cache the related record in memory the first time it is accessed, and subsequent calls to the same record will return the data from the memory-cached entity.

 ```php
 <?php